 College is an opportunity that those of us able to attend are grateful to have.
-On the other hand, college is also one of the most stressful times and experiences of our lives.
+On the other hand, college is also one of the most stressful time of our lives.

 Trying to balance homework, class, family life, friends, and sometimes a job all at once can take a toll on even the strongest of people.
 Stress becomes an unwelcome partner to our lives, and it begins to build until it sometimes completely overwhelms us.